 Melissa and Doug Learning Clock

 This past year we started to implement a small allowance for my oldest in exchange for doing household chores.
-It’s important to us that he learn the value of money and delayed gratification when it comes to buying things.
-That said, it dawned on my that he had no concept of the worth of money, so I decided to dedicate some time to learning about money.
-Sure, we played store.
+It’s important to us that he learns the value of money and delayed gratification when it comes to buying things.
+That said, it dawned on me that he had no concept of the worth of money, so I decided to dedicate some time to learning about money.
+Sure, we played “store.”
 He understood the concept of money being exchanged for goods and services, but it was time to learn how to count money.
 So, I purchased some realistic play money to be used in our math studies.